esepunto/ft_printf_42/README.md

 # ft_printf_42
-How would you recreate the C library function int printf?
+How would you recreate the C library function printf?
+This program emulates the behaviour of the "printf" function, only with formats cspdiuxX% and flags -0.*